 The thumb in grip is the exact opposite of the previous one.
 For this, you need to have your thumb deep inside the collar, with your other fingers gripping the outside of the Gi.
 The main uses of this grip are usually from back control, although you can use it from the guard as well.
 There are plenty of cooking options with this grip.

-The pistol grips one that’s not used often for the pants.
-From the bottom, it doesn’t offer much, but it is a BJJ grip to consider form the top.
+- The pistol grip is one that’s not used often for the pants.
+From the bottom, it doesn’t offer much, but it is a BJJ grip to consider from the top.
 It offers much tighter control over the material at the ankle level.
 This results in a much higher degree of control over the leg and easier passing in turn.

-Finally, remember that you can also create pockets at knee level, for increased control of the shins.
+Finally, remember that you can also create pockets at knee level, and below, for increased control of the shins.

-Pistol grips are much more important with sleeves than they are with pants.
+- Pistol Grip is much more important with sleeves than they are with pants.
 Unless the opponent’s Gi is very tight around the wrists you can grip it like a pistol handle once again.
 This means your pinky is nearest to their wrist, with all your fingers holding as much of the material as a pistol handle.
 It is a great way to increase control over the opponent, plus add some discomfort due to the tightness of the sleeve.

-For upper arm grips, the best place to grip is behind the triceps and the best method is with a modified four finger grip. the trouble is that you do not have much material so upper arm grips need only be temporary solutions in a gripping fight.
+- Upper Arm Grips: For upper arm grips, the best place to grip is behind the triceps and the best method is with a modified four-finger grip.
+The trouble is that you do not have much material so upper arm grips need only be temporary solutions in a gripping fight.

 Arms control is of the utmost importance in No-Gi BJJ.
 No-Gi is much more dynamic and submissions could come in a blitz.
 If you control the opponent’s arms, though, you’ll be able to prevent any surprises they might throw your way.